Remove adhesive residue: NSF-certified & solvent-free [2026]

 - No harmful residues

-- Use in sensitive areas (gastronomy, medicine, pharmaceuticals)
+- Use in sensitive areas (catering, medical, pharmaceutical)

-If professionals in critical environments trust it – you can too.
+If professionals in critical environments trust it – so can you.

-The problem is not the strength of the adhesive – but the method of removal .
+The strength of the adhesive is not the problem – but the method of removal.

 Solvent-based products:

 HATOCH® takes a different approach: Solvent-free.
 NSF-certified.
-Gentle on materials.
+Material-friendly.

 Labels & Stickers